Danièle Chatelain

 Danièle Chatelain (born in France) is a professor of French and a writer.
 She holds master's degrees from the University of Strasbourg and the University of California, Riverside, where she also got a Ph.D. in 1982.
 She is a professor of French at the University of Redlands.

-Until his death in 2014, she was married to George Edgar Slusser, with whom she shared an interest for the comparative analysis of science fiction, with a focus on the influence of the works of H. G. Wells.
+She was married to George Edgar Slusser until his death in 2014.
+She shared with him an interest for the comparative analysis of science fiction, with a focus on the influence of the works of H. G. Wells.